sudoofus/cifstab/README.md

 In short, it is a wrap around 'mount -t cifs' with user credentials encrypted and stored in a sqlite database.

-Formally named cifscloak, cifstab is the new and more appropriate name.
+Formerly named cifscloak, cifstab is the new and more appropriate name.

 ### Tested so far
 Ubuntu 20.04, Redhat, Centos, Oracle Linux, python3.8.